PatMilk96/DigitalRainBlog/_posts/2024-03-22-digital-rain-cpp.md

 - DigitalRain.h

 **main.cpp**

 In my main.cpp file I initialize a vector of droplets and put them in an infinite loop, iterating through each droplet.

 **DigitalRain.cpp**

 This is the file where all the magic happens.
-Here I initialize my default Rain object along with any getters and setters, and my custom functions.
+Here I initialize my default Rain object along with any setters, and my custom functions.

 **DigitalRain.h**

+In this file I provide all my public function definitions, and private variables

+To give an overview of how my code works without diving into too much detail...
+Each one of my Rain objects hold a vector of characters, same as can be seen in The Original Algorithm described at the start of the Blog.
+Keep in mind that the cursor on the concole window